 Some holds can prevent students from being able to register for courses.
-To find out if you have holds that need to be resolved log on to your myNKU account and look under Student Self-Service > My Records > Holds.
+To find out if you have holds that need to be resolved, log on to your myNKU account and click on the Holds button in the student section.

 Drop-in hours are an option for students with quick questions that do not need a full advising appointment.
 You can drop-in with a Peer Coach or an Advisor.
 Find out more about drop-ins or when drop-ins take place here!

 Getting involved in organizations that relate to your major, like the COI Ambassadors, is a great way to network for future career opportunities and research in the field.
 Learn more about how you could get involved on the COI student organization webpage.

 Student employment is a great way to get involved on campus.
 Many departments offer work study or peer coach positions which is an awesome way to work and get involved at the same time.
 Check out NKU’s employment site for listings!

 Career Services offers assistance on writing resumes, writing cover letters, and preparing for interviews.
 They can also provide information on career fairs.
 Go to their websiteto find out more about their services.

 Handshakeis NKU’s own job search database where you can find jobs, co-ops, and internships.

-Read the Informatics INFORMER bi-weekly or visit the INFO-PROMO-U page for information on professional development and networking events.
+Read the Informatics INFORMER bi-weekly or visit the Informatics+ page for information on professional development opportunities and assistance navigating the workforce.